Resident Evil: History

 Resident Evil Gaiden is an action-adventure game for the Game Boy Color featuring a role-playing-style combat system.
 There have been several downloadable mobile games based on the Resident Evil series in Japan.
 Some of these mobile games have been released in North America and Europe through T-Mobile.
-At the Sony press conference during E3 2009, Resident Evil Portable was announced for the PlayStation Portable, described as an all-new title being developed with "the PSP Go in mind" and "totally different for a Resident Evil game".
+At the Sony press conference during E3 2009, Resident Evil Portable was announced for the PlayStation Portable, described as a new game being developed with "the PSP Go in mind" and "totally different for a Resident Evil game".
 No further announcements have been made, and the game is considered to have been canceled.

+In 2009, Resident Evil 5 was released for PlayStation 3, Windows and Xbox 360, becoming the best selling game of the franchise despite mixed fan reception.
 Capcom revealed the third-person shooter Resident Evil: Operation Raccoon City, which was developed by Slant Six Games for the PlayStation 3, Xbox 360 and Windows and released in March 2012.
 A survival horror game for the Nintendo 3DS, Resident Evil: Revelations, was released in February 2012.
 In October of the same year, the next numbered entry in the main series, Resident Evil 6, was released to mixed reviews, but enthusiastic pre-order sales.

 In 2013, producer Masachika Kawata said the Resident Evil franchise would return to focus on elements of horror and suspense over action, adding that "survival horror as a genre is never going to be on the same level, financially, as shooters and much more popular, mainstream games.
 At the same time, I think we need to have the confidence to put money behind these projects, and it doesn't mean we can't focus on what we need to do as a survival horror game to meet fan's needs."
 Resident Evil: Revelations 2, an episodic game set between Resident Evil 5 and Resident Evil 6, was released in March 2015.
-A series of team-based multiplayer games were developed beginning with the poorly-received Umbrella Corps, which was released in June 2016.
+A series of team-based multiplayer games were developed beginning with the poorly received Umbrella Corps, which was released in June 2016.
 Resident Evil: Resistance was released in April 2020, followed by Resident Evil Re:Verse in October 2022, with both being available for free to those who bought Resident Evil 3 and Village respectively.